rubyonjets/jets/docs/_includes/routing.md

   resources :comments # expands to the RESTful routes above

+  resources 'api/v1/articles', controller: 'posts' # creates the proper routes for api/v1/articles but the controller is posts

   any "posts/hot", to: "posts#hot" # GET, POST, PUT, etc request all work end
 ```